 - 5) Conditions of application for unaccompanied travel - a) Arrangements and registration for the UM service must be made at least 90 minutes prior to departure with the carrier. - b) The minor must be brought to the airport of departure by a parent/guardian who remains with the minor until the carrier starts providing supervision.
-The parent/guardian will complete all the required documents which include providing the carrier with satisfactory evidence that the minor will be met by another parent/guardian or other responsible person. - c) The parent/guardian or other responsible person who will be meeting the unaccompanied minor at the destination airport must have photo identification which will allow the carrier personnel to identify this person as the appropriate person designated to meet the minor. - d) The parent/guardian will be required to remain at the airport of departure until the aircraft has departed. - e) The parent/guardian must provide the carrier with the name and phone number of a person who can be contacted in case of emergency during the time the minor is in the carrier's care. - f) Unaccompanied minors will not be accepted if the flight on which the minor holds a reservation is expected to terminate short of, or bypass the minor's destination (Weather advisory). - g) Once the minor is under the carrier's care, the minor will be provided supervision by the carrier until they are met at destination by a parent/guardian or other responsible person who can confirm to carrier personnel by means of photo identification that they are the person(s) designated to meet the minor. - h) Confirmed reservations must be booked for unaccompanied minors.
+The parent/guardian will complete all the required documents which include providing the carrier with satisfactory evidence that the minor will be met by another parent/guardian or other responsible person. - c) The parent/guardian or other responsible person who will be meeting the unaccompanied minor at the destination airport must have photo identification which will allow the carrier personnel to identify this person as the appropriate person designated to meet the minor. - d) The parent/guardian will be required to remain at the airport of departure until the aircraft has departed. - e) The parent/guardian must provide the carrier with the name and phone number of a person who can be contacted in case of emergency during the time the minor is in the carrier's care. - f) Unaccompanied minors will not be accepted if the flight on which the minor holds a reservation is expected to terminate short of, or bypass, the minor's destination (Weather advisory). - g) Once the minor is under the carrier's care, the minor will be provided supervision by the carrier until they are met at destination by a parent/guardian or other responsible person who can confirm to carrier personnel by means of photo identification that they are the person(s) designated to meet the minor. - h) Confirmed reservations must be booked for unaccompanied minors.
 Standby travel is not permitted. - i) Minors who require assistance in taking required medication, or who have an allergy that requires them to carry an epi-pen, or who require a special service code (SSR) of DEAF, or BLND, or who have a disability that may hinder their success if they are not travelling with a parent or guardian, will not be accepted for travel unaccompanied.

-Note: For provisions related to medical information and/or documents that are required by the carrier, refer to:
+NOTE: For provisions related to medical information and/or documents that are required by the carrier, refer to:

-- 1. [Rule 69(F)(5), Services information and/or documents required to be filed with the carrier], or - 2.
-[Rule 70(F)(2), Services for which advance notice is required], and/or - 3.
-[Rule 71(F)(2), Services for which advance notice is required], - 4.
+- 1. [Rule 69(F)(5), Services information and/or documents required to be filed with the carrier]. - 2.
 [Rule 105, Refusal to transport].